Different ways to say I like in English

 -I love playing tennis.

-Learn more: One of the topics that is widely used in daily conversation is asking for and giving advices.
+Learn more: One of the topics that are widely used in daily conversation is asking for and giving advice.
 In order to learn more about it, click on the following link: asking for and giving advice

 Disliking in level 1